BedrockStreaming/superagent-mock/README.md

       /**
        * Delaying the response with a specific number of milliseconds:
        *   request.get('https://domain.example/delay_test').end(function(err, res){
-       *     console.log(res.body); // This log will be written after the delay time have passed
+       *     console.log(res.body); // This log will be written after the delay time has passed
        *   })
        */